FBI tells Whitmer kidnap jury: Ringleader set himself up on Facebook

 The FBI used key fobs, drones, airplanes and live pole cameras to monitor the militia members' meetings and training sessions, an agent testified.
 Among the locations they hid cameras were a remote area in Luther, where the defendants built a model house that looked like Whitmer's cottage, and hung human silhouettes around it for target shooting practice.

-Reineck, the FBI special agent, also explained why the suspects were arrested in a sting operation in October 2020: "There was a real concern that they may obtain real life explosives."
+Reineck, the FBI special agent, also explained why the suspects were arrested in a sting operation in October 2020: "There was a real concern that they may obtain real live explosives."

 The FBI knew that the suspects were in contact with an undercover informant who went by "Red," and pretended to be a bomb maker.
 But it was worried about what it didn't know, Reineck said.